 When is the offender released?
 The offender is not released on the day that parole is granted, because they can only be released on their earliest possible release date.
-If the matter was delayed past the earliest possible release date, the State Parole Authority will specify that the offender can be released several days or weeks after the meeting.
+If the hearing was delayed past the earliest possible release date, the State Parole Authority will specify that the offender can be released several days or weeks after the public review hearing.

-We will let you that the offender has been granted release on parole and what their parole conditions are.
+We will let you know that the offender has been granted release on parole and what their parole conditions are.
 On the day after the offender is released, we will let you know again, that he/she has been released.
-At this time we will tell you that we will not contact you again unless the offender breaches parole and their parole is revoked.
+At this point we will tell you that we will not contact you again unless the offender breaches parole and their parole is revoked.

 Offender will be supervised in the community: In the community, the offender will be supervised by Community Corrections for up to three years or until their full sentence expires (whichever comes first).
+If the offender's sentence is still current at the end of three years, the State Parole Authority can apply to extend supervision for up to three years at a time, or until the offender's sentence expires (whichever comes first).

 What are the offender's parole conditions?
 The offender must obey the conditions of their parole order for as long as they are on parole.
-On the parole order there are 11 standard conditions and any additional conditions set by the State Parole Authority.
+On the parole order, there are 11 standard conditions and any additional conditions set by the State Parole Authority.